From blind date to Botswana's stars, Prince Harry charts love for U.S. actress Meghan Markle

 The prince, the younger son of heir-to-the-throne Prince Charles and his first wife Diana, publicly confirmed their relationship months later in a rebuke to the media over its alleged intrusion into Markle’s private life.

-As she got to know Harry, Markle learnt about the huge amount of public scrutiny that the royals face, and she said she was not prepared for the level of attention their relationship would have.
+Markle said she was not prepared for the huge attention their relationship would have.

 “I did not have any understanding of just what it would be like,” she said, saying there was a misconception that because she was an actress she would be used to being in the media spotlight.

-“Any the end of day I‘m really just proud of who I am and where I come from and we have never put any focus on that,” she said.
-“We were just hit so hard at the beginning with a lot of mistruths.”
+“Any the end of day I‘m really just proud of who I am and where I come from and we have never put any focus on that,” she said. (editing by Guy Faulconbridge)

-Markle said she had met Queen Elizabeth, who she said was an incredible woman.
-Harry quipped that the queen’s corgis had taken to her straight away despite barking at him for years.

-Markle showed off her three-stone engagement ring set in yellow gold, which features a diamond from Botswana and two other gems from the collection of his mother, Diana, who died in a car crash in 1997.